Comparison between Rigid and Overconvergent Cohomology with Coefficients: Crystals and de Rham--Witt connections

 is an isomorphism. \end{theo}

-If $X/k$ is in addition proper and $E$ of finite type, the previous theorem induces an isomorphism
+If $X/k$ is in addition proper and $\EE$ of finite type, the previous theorem induces an isomorphism

-Bloch's discussion of the functor $\EE\mapsto(E,\nabla)$ establishes an equivalence of categories between locally free cristals on $X/W(k)$ and locally free $W_X$-modules with a quasi-nilpotent integrable connection.
+Bloch's discussion of the functor $\EE\mapsto(E,\nabla)$ establishes an equivalence of categories between locally free crystals on $X/W(k)$ and locally free $W_X$-modules with a quasi-nilpotent integrable connection.
+The property of being quasi-nilpotent is defined to be quasi-nilpotent in the sense of \cite[Def.
+4.10 and 4.14]{BerthelotOgus} modulo $p$.
 In the next section, we will introduce a sub-category of the latter category.